MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 ### ChangeDisplayImage
-Sets the current image being displayed on Misty's screen.
-This block **must** connect with the "ListFilesAvailable" block or the BrowseToImageFile" block, to select the image file to display.
+Displays an image on Misty's screen.
+This block **must** connect with the "ListFilesAvailable" block or the "BrowseToImageFile" block, to select the image file to display.

+You can optionally use "ChangeDisplayImage" to display an image for a specific length of time and/or overlay an image on Misty's eyes.

 Parameters
-* Filename: The name of the file containing the image to display, selected from the "BrowseToImageFile" block.
+* Filename: The name of the file containing the image to display, selected from the "BrowseToImageFile" block or the "ListFilesAvailable" block.
+Valid image file types are .jpg, .jpeg, .gif, .png.
+Maximum file size is 3MB.

-### ChangeEyes
-Changes Misty's eyes to another of her default eye expressions.

-Parameters
-* Mood: One of the following: Angry, Concerned, Confused, Content, Groggy, Happy, Love, Sad, Unamused.
+* Seconds: Optional.
+The length of time to display the specified image.

+* Alpha: Optional.
+A decimal value for the transparency of the image.
+A value of 0 is completely transparent; 1 is completely opaque.
+When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.

 ### ChangeLEDColor